My Daddy, Floyd Otto Spencer

 “Bein’ an artist and playin’ musical instruments is for rich people.
 It takes an awful lot of time.
 And I have to spend my time and energy makin’ a living to support my family.”
 Then he added, as an afterthought,“Rich people get rich off the backs of the poor.”

 For example, the “Haves” did not have a lot of kids and wives!
 They chose “Quality over Quantity.”

-Even so, Daddy did learn to play the harmonica as a young man.
-And he taught me how to play “Home, Sweet Home” on it.
-From there, I was off and running, easily picking out by ear other tunes on the harmonica too.
+Even so, Daddy had learned to play the harmonica as a young man.
+When I was 10, he taught me how to play “Home, Sweet Home” on it.
+From there, I was off and running, easily picking out by ear other tunes on the harmonica.

 But something I could never do was whistle, though Daddy could whistle like a Pro — the only one in our family that could ever do that, far as I know.
 Though we all really tried hard to learn how to whistle.